-2. Fringe Benefits

-Fringe benefits are allowances and services provided by employers to their employees as compensation in addition to regular salaries and wages.
-Fringe benefits include, but are not limited to, the costs of leave (vacation, family-related, sick or military), employee insurance, pensions, and unemployment benefit plans.
-All fringe benefits claimed must be in compliance with 2 CFR §200.431.
-List each rate and salary base.
+Regardless of the number of months being devoted to the project, indicate the salary and amount of fringe benefits being requested for the senior/key person.
+Per 2 CFR §200.431, fringe benefits are allowances and services provided by employers to their employees as compensation in addition to regular salaries and wages.
+Fringe benefits include, but are not limited to, the costs of leave (vacation, family-related, sick, or military), employee insurance, pensions, and unemployment benefit plans.
+The sum of requested salary and fringe benefits will be automatically calculated for each senior/key person.